zeee1only/fpdf2/docs/Tutorial.md

     creator=["John Dow", "Jane Dow"],
     description="this is my description of this file", keywords="Example Tutorial7"
 )
 ```

-Here we use pikepdf to create the needed metadata and set the type to PDF/A-3B.
+Here, we use pikepdf to create the necessary metadata and set the type to PDF/A-3B.

-In the function `create_pdf_with_metadata` we need to set 'language' and 'subject' outside the metadata before we use pikepdf to achieve conformance.
+In the function `create_pdf_with_metadata`, we need to set 'language' and 'subject' outside the metadata before using `pikepdf` to achieve conformance.

 Please use something like verapdf to check conformance of resulting PDF.